Aptomi/k8s-app-engine/refactoring_in_progress.md

 7. Deal with external entities (charts, secrets, ldap configuration)

-8. Add unit tests to verify label calculation in the engine while policy is being resolved

 9. Figure out what to do with logging... it's messed up right now
   - RIGHT NOW IT'S VERY HARD TO DEBUG POLICY / UNDERSTAND WHAT'S GOING ON
   - do we want to show users a full log for policy evaluation?